 Men who cry are not weak, they are indeed stronger.
-Fact is only Real men cry, only they have the courage to feel.
+The fact is only Real men cry, only they have the courage to feel.

 “If you’ve never eaten while crying you don’t know what life tastes like.” – Johann Wolfgang von Goethe

-“Heaven knows we need never be ashamed of our tears, for they are rain upon the blinding dust of earth, overlying our hard hearts.
-I was better after I had cried, than before–more sorry, more aware of my own ingratitude, more gentle.” – Charles Dickens, Great Expectations
+“Heaven knows we need never be ashamed of our tears, for they are rain upon the blinding dust of the earth, overlying our hard hearts.
+I was better after I had cried than before–more sorry, more aware of my own ingratitude, more gentle.” – Charles Dickens, Great Expectations